kycdao/kycdao-ios-sdk/Sources/KycDao.docc/DAppIntegration.md

 Three main topics will be discussed here:
 - Connecting to a wallet
-- Checking the KYC status of an address
+- Checking the verification status of an address
-- Initializing a KYC flow
+- Initializing a verification flow

 ## Connecting to a wallet